Kingsbury General Improvement District, Nevada

 Established in 1964, KGID is facing the same challenges with aging infrastructure as many other rural water systems.
 In 2014, the District was faced with the need to borrow $17 million to finance the replacement of a water treatment plant, (on top of an existing $15 million debt they were already servicing).
 In order to service that level of debt, KGID developed a schedule of water rate increases spread over five years.
 The final increase of that schedule took effect on July 1, 2019.

-Prior to switching to Waterworth, KGID General Manager Cameron McKay, who also serves as the current president of the Nevada Rural Water Association, was using the American Water Works Association (AWWA) rate-setting guide in combination with an Excel spreadsheet of his own design.
+Prior to switching to Waterworth, KGID’s former General Manager Cameron McKay, who also served as president of the Nevada Rural Water Association, was using the American Water Works Association (AWWA) rate-setting guide in combination with an Excel spreadsheet of his own design.
 He found the whole thing “very cumbersome” but with a lot of time and effort, he came up with a plan to implement rate increases over five years, in order to be able to fund replacement of the treatment plant and continue to service the existing debt.

 LONG RANGE PLANNING MADE EASY

 With Waterworth’s help, McKay found that the previous rate increases had been slightly on the high side because he’d allowed for a 3% inflation rate and the actual inflation rate was lower.
-With the last rate increase from the previous five-year plan taking effect earlier this year, McKay says KGID is in a good position to maintain rates as they are, “… until the Capital Improvement Plan starts to affect [our cash position] too much”.
+With the last rate increase from the previous five-year plan taking effect earlier this year, McKay said this put KGID in a good position to maintain rates as they are, “… until the Capital Improvement Plan starts to affect [our cash position] too much”.

-Compared to McKay’s old spreadsheets, he remarks that Waterworth is, “so easy to use”, adding that particularly for small systems, Waterworth makes a daunting exercise “completely manageable”.
-“When JP, (Director of Customer Success at Waterworth), talks you through it, it’s simple.
+Compared to McKay’s old spreadsheets, he remarks that Waterworth was, “so easy to use”, adding that particularly for small systems, Waterworth makes a daunting exercise “completely manageable”.
+“When JP, (Waterworth founder), talks you through it, it’s simple.
 I mean it is so simple.
 And when you go back to look at it you could fall right into where you are.
 You don’t have to go back for three days and bring yourself back up to speed.
 You’re up to speed nearly immediately… The formulas are already in place instead of you having to make your own up.”

 The alternative, McKay points out, is doing a major rate study every five years or so, at considerable effort and expense.
 He says, “A lot of the smaller systems don’t have engineers on staff, which we don’t.
 So you have to hire an engineer… and they’ll come in for thousands of dollars and do a rate study.
 Then you’ve got a one-time snapshot of what your rates are right now, what they should be.
 And I don’t want to spend thirty thousand dollars on a rate study.”